-Enforcement Policy
+Enforcement

-- Copy of the local health department's enforcement policy. - The records and sample used to evaluate MPR 6.
+- Copy of the local health department's enforcement policy. - The records and sample used to evaluate MPR 4.

 - Determine if the enforcement policy affords notice and opportunity for a hearing equivalent to the Administrative Procedures Act, Act 306 P.A.
-1969. - The policy is compatible with Chapter 8 of the 2009 Food Code, and the Michigan Food Law 2000. - Determine if the department's policy has enforcement procedures for addressing unauthorized construction, operating without a license, imminent health hazards, continuous critical and noncritical violations, and recurring critical violations. - Verify if the policy has been adopted and signed by the Health Officer. - Review the past three years of evaluation reports from the sample of establishments to determine if the department's enforcement policy is being followed.
-An individual establishment folder will be considered to be in compliance when the appropriate action specified in the enforcement policy is taken to eliminate (see MDA's "Model Enforcement Policy" for definitions): - $\sqrt{}$ Operation without a license - √ Imminent health hazards - √ Continuous critical and non-critical violations - $\sqrt{}$ Recurring critical violations
+1969. - The policy is compatible with Chapter 8 of the 2009 Food Code, and the Michigan Food Law. - Determine if the department's policy has enforcement procedures for addressing unauthorized construction, operating without a license, imminent health hazards, continuous or recurring Priority and Priority Foundation violations. - Verify if the policy has been adopted and signed by the Health Officer or designee. - Review the past three years of evaluation reports from the sample of establishments to determine if the department's enforcement policy is being followed.
+An individual establishment folder will be considered to be in compliance when the appropriate action specified in the enforcement policy is taken to eliminate (see MDARD's "Model Enforcement Policy" for definitions): - o Operation without a license. - o Imminent health hazards. - o Continuous Priority, Priority Foundation and Core violations. - o Recurring Priority and Priority Foundation violations. - Construction is not allowed prior to plan approval. - Stop work orders and other enforcement actions are taken when construction related problems are observed.

-- Met At least 80% of the establishment folders reviewed indicate the enforcement policy is being followed.
+- Met At least 80% of the establishment folders reviewed indicate the enforcement policy is being followed and plan review records indicate that when the department learns that construction is occurring prior to plan approval, appropriate action is taken.
 An enforcement policy that meets the evaluation criteria has been adopted. - Met with Conditions An enforcement policy that meets the evaluation criteria has been adopted.
-At least 80% of the establishment folders indicate the enforcement policy is being followed; however, there is at least one example of a significant lack of enforcement action that could have public health consequences. - Not Met Less than 80% of the establishment folders indicate the enforcement policy is being followed.
+At least 80% of the establishment folders indicate the enforcement policy is being followed; however, there is at least one example of a significant lack of enforcement action that could have public health consequences.
+Overall the department is taking action to prevent construction prior to plan approval, but there are one or two technical aspects that need to be addressed.
+This indicator will be required to be met at the next scheduled accreditation evaluation.
+Failure to meet this indicator will result in a "Not Met." - Not Met Less than 80% of the establishment folders indicate the enforcement policy is being followed.
 An enforcement policy that meets the evaluation criteria has not been adopted.

-- Use the MDA's "Model Enforcement Policy." - Make certain that the model has been adopted by the health officer.
-The mere presence of a draft of the MDA model policy in a folder is not sufficient. - Conduct routine quality assurance reviews to make certain staff are following the enforcement policy.
+- Use MDARD's "Model Enforcement Policy." - Make certain that the model has been adopted by the health officer or designee.
+The mere presence of a draft of MDARD's model policy in a folder is not sufficient. - Conduct routine quality assurance reviews to make certain staff are following the enforcement policy.